What Is Preventive Maintenance? (Types, Examples & Benefits)

 Predictive Maintenance

-This type of preventive maintenance might be especially relevant for manufacturing, food production plants, power and energy industries in which the information gleaned from predictive maintenance will allow for maintenance managers to predict when system downtimes may occur based on previous patterns and to schedule maintenance tasks to reduce crashes on critical operational equipment.
+Predictive maintenance (PdM) is similar to condition-based monitoring, but it takes it a step further in that it uses a combination of condition monitoring and machine learning algorithms that use historical data to predict possible defects that could result in a system crash.
+PdM is especially relevant for manufacturing, food production plants, power and energy industries in which the information gleaned from predictive maintenance can help automate work orders and even allow for maintenance managers to predict when system downtimes may occur based on previous patterns.
+This way they can schedule maintenance tasks to reduce crashes on critical operational equipment.

 Prescriptive Maintenance

 Sound advanced?
 That’s because it probably is for most businesses.
-As long as you’re manually checking your essential equipment and staying on top of manufacturer recommendations and inspection procedures, you’re already well on your way to effective preventive maintenance — no prescriptive maintenance required!
+As long as you’re manually checking your essential equipment and staying on top of manufacturer recommendations and inspection procedures, you’re already well on your way to effective preventive maintenance.

 Benefits of Preventive Maintenance

 One of the most obvious benefits of implementing a PM program is that you’re pre-empting issues before they occur.
-Here are some of the other benefits:
+Here are some other benefits:

-• Reduces business disruptions and less closures: Minimized unexpected equipment failures reduces the likelihood of business disruptions and closures by ensuring that machinery operates smoothly and reliably.
+• Reduces business disruptions and less closures: Minimizing unexpected equipment failures reduces the likelihood of business disruptions and closures by ensuring that machinery operates smoothly and reliably.

-• Increases asset’s lifecycle: When you regularly service your machinery and equipment, you increase the equipment’s life expectancy, bringing you great cost savings in that you won’t need to replace equipment as often.
+• Increases asset’s lifecycle: When you regularly service your machinery, you increase the equipment lifespan, bringing you great cost savings in that you won’t need to replace equipment as often.

-• Controls labor costs: Carrying out regular maintenance reduces the risk of out-of-hour breakdowns.
-Maintenance technicians will work only during scheduled hours, eliminating unexpected labor costs as you won’t have to make any emergency maintenance callouts and make upfront payments.
+• Controls labor costs: Carrying out regular maintenance reduces the risk of after-hour breakdowns.
+Maintenance technicians will work only during scheduled hours, eliminating unexpected labor costs that come with emergency maintenance callouts.

 • Eliminates potential safety risks: When you proactively identify and address equipment issues promptly, such as an equipment in failure mode, there’s a lower chance of issues escalating into hazards, which eliminates any potential safety risks.